-Here at NFP Connect we offer support, connection and education through our monthly networking breakfast, for those working for and with local charities and not-for-profits.
+Here at NFP Connect we offer support, connection and education through various monthly events, for those working for and with local charities and not-for-profits.

 Why attend?
 NFP Connect is having a profound effect in the not-for-profit sector in the Hunter Region as it unites organisations to network, support each other and benefit from training tailored to the industry’s unique troubles.